Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 NAME                            TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                        AGE service/default-gateway-istio   LoadBalancer   10.96.147.2     10.220.9.6    15021:31947/TCP,80:31437/TCP   2m58s
 service/spring-smoketest        ClusterIP      10.96.51.72     <none>        8080/TCP                       2m50s

+NAME                                                CLASS   ADDRESS      PROGRAMMED   AGE gateway.gateway.networking.k8s.io/default-gateway   istio   10.220.9.6   True         2m57s
 ```
+Things to notice
-Notice that the app has two containers, as it has the istio sidecar reuired for service mesh capabilities (mTLS) and observability.
+- The app has two containers, as it has the istio sidecar reuired for service mesh capabilities (mTLS) and observability.
+- Ingress into the space down to the application pod is possible thanks to the Istio Gateway.
+Its service has the external IP/CNAME to access the app from outisde the k8s cluster.
+This Istio Gateway has been programmed with the domain, listerners, ports, etc that we defined in our Profile and app Route.
+Let's see that in detail next.

 #### Review DNS, Load Balancing and Ingress
+1. Let's check the HTTPRoute resource
+2. Let's see the Istio Gateway configuration

+Let's now go to AWS Route 53 to see the DNS records and Healthchecks.

+#### Bonus lab, fix things for actual Load Balancing of traffic over EKS and TKGS clusters

 If you reached this part of the Lab successfully and your Space is in a healthy state, CONGRATULATIONS! your job as a Patform Engineer is done (for now) and your Application Development friends have now a ready to go and replicable Space where to deploy their applications.